Authentication

 You can use the Introspect an access token endpoint to see whether an access token or refresh token is valid and active.
 You can also verify some token properties, such as its claims, scopes, and validity times.

-If necessary, you can use the Revoke an access token endpoint to revoke an access token or refresh token.
+If necessary, you can use the Revoke a token endpoint to revoke an access token or refresh token.